awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-firewall-and-port-mappings-in-amazon-lightsail.md

 + Secure Shell \(SSH\) uses port 22\.
 + Telnet remote login service, and unencrypted text messages uses port 23\.
 + Simple Mail Transfer Protocol \(SMTP\) email routing uses port 25\.
+**Important**
+To enable SMTP on your instance, you must also configure reverse DNS for your instance\.
+Otherwise, your email might be limited over TCP port 25\.
+For more information, see [Configuring reverse DNS for an email server on your Amazon Lightsail instance](amazon-lightsail-configuring-reverse-dns.md)\.
 + Domain Name System \(DNS\) service uses port 53\.
 + Hypertext Transfer Protocol \(HTTP\) used by web browsers to connect to websites uses port 80\.
 + Post Office Protocol \(POP3\) used by email clients to retrieve email from a server uses port 110\.